When to Conduct Message Testing

 When your company is developing messaging around a new or existing product, solution, or brand, message testing is a critical tool to help connect your message with what your customers care about.
 We’ve previously explored what message testing is and why it matters.
 The questions that follow are where does message testing fit into the research life cycle, and when in your communication development process should you plan to conduct such testing?

-Where does message testing fit into the broader research life cycle?
+Where does message testing fit?

 Message testing research can be particularly impactful before the launch of a new or improved product, service, or brand.
 It allows you to test your messaging concept with your target customers or users, helping ensure your message will produce the intended effect.